n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

   64:	jmp	0x8c	;  0x8c
 ```

-For the reference, defining an interrupt handler using `avr-device` would look like this for
+For the reference, defining an interrupt handler using `avr-device` would look like this:
-example:

 ```rust
 #[avr_device::interrupt]